django-cms/django-cms/CONTRIBUTING.rst

 First, thank you very much, that you would like to contribute to django CMS.
 We always welcome contributions, like many other open-source projects.
-We are very thankful to the many `present, past and future contributors <https://github.com/django-cms/django-cms/graphs/contributors>`_, to our `community heroes <https://github.com/django-cms/django-cms-mgmt/blob/master/community%20heros/list%20of%20community%20heros.md>`_ and to the `members of the django CMS Association <https://github.com/django-cms/django-cms-mgmt/blob/master/association/members.md>`_.
+We are very thankful to the many `present, past and future contributors <https://github.com/django-cms/django-cms/graphs/contributors>`_, to our `community champions <https://www.django-cms.org/en/community/django-cms-supporters/#champions>`_ and to the `members of the django CMS Association <https://www.django-cms.org/en/about-us/#django-cms-team>`_.

 Code of Conduct